scottystephens/stratifi/docs/archive/old-implementations/GENERIC_BANKING_IMPLEMENTATION_SUMMARY.md

 ## 📋 Executive Summary

-Stratifi now has a **production-ready, fully generic banking provider architecture** that allows you to add unlimited banking integrations with minimal effort.
+Stratiri now has a **production-ready, fully generic banking provider architecture** that allows you to add unlimited banking integrations with minimal effort.
 What previously took days now takes **~15 minutes per provider**.

 ### What Changed